“It is our approach to solving your dental problems as an individual….we don’t just see your tooth – we try to look at the whole person.

 Today’s endosteal implants provide the greatest versatility and options for replacing teeth.
 However for some patients with severe bone loss the other types of implants can be beneficial and may be preferred for reasons of simplicity, length of treatment and lower costs.

-It’s important to consult your implant dentist or dental implant expert on what the best option is for you.
+It’s important to consult your implant dentist on what the best option is for you.
 After a full dental implant consultation and tests, your implant dentist will be able to determine what the best solution is for you.

 Dental Implant Treatment Options